yisoonshin/Cream/README.md

 - Non-normal (not perfectly bell-shaped) distributions - this happens often in the wild.
 - Sample proportions: even if sample points outside 3 standard deviations are improbable, they are still possible.
 With malicious events being rarer than normal ones, false positives might still be predominant above our threshold.

-False positives are not just annoyances - they produce actual business costs by distracting from more important things, such as other rbeaches that could be occurring.
+False positives are not just annoyances - they produce actual business costs by distracting from more important things, such as other beaches that could be occurring.

-If we find ourselves stuck in this scenario, it would not be very efficient or effective to just keep nudging our threshold up until we don't have any more false positives - we might end up filtering out the real malicious events instead!
+If we find ourselves stuck in this scenario, it would not be very efficient or effective to just keep nudging our threshold up until we don't have any more false positives - not only does this take time, we might also end up filtering out the real malicious events instead!

 So how do we go about solving this problem?